prashish14/NodeJS-Coding-Solution/README.md

 4.)
 Inside "rest-api" folder, please find the source code

-5.)
+5.) cd into "rest-api" folder .

+6.)
+Run the command "npm install" to install node dependencies.

+7.)
+Run the command "npm run dev" to run the node server".
+Please Follow instructions in Design Doc

+8.)
 In Index.ts file , I have written comments to specify what part of code does what function

 Please let me know if there are any further questions.